What is the difference between LED and Incandescent lightbulbs?

 Finding LED bulbs:

-At this point, you should be able to find LED bulbs in most home and building supply stores; they're even common in local hardware stores now.
+You should be able to find LED bulbs in most home and building supply stores; they're even common in local hardware stores now.
 Things to look for when comparison shopping between any LED bulbs are if they carry an ENERGY STAR certification, the colour of light they emit, and whether or not they are dimmable if that's what you're looking for.
 Filament bulbs are often also called 'vintage LEDs'.
 For further research of specific brands, it may be worth doing a product review of a particular brand before you stick it in your Amazon or Ebay shopping cart.

 For an accurate visual comparison between the old world and the new, we found this great video at Super Bright LEDs that shows the incredible likeness between modern LEDs and traditional looking filament bulbs.
 The company sells filament bulbs and ship all across Canada and the US.